d3b4g/leonids/_posts/2020-06-9-chainsaw.md

 root@chainsaw:/home#
 ```

 Look like we have to dig deeper to find the root.tx file.
-After hours of enumeration i coudn't find anything and had to ask for a hint.
+After enumerating for sometime, i coudn't find anything and had to ask for a hint.

 ###### Slack Space

-Based on the hint i found a **bmap** folder in **/sbin** directory.
+Based on the hint i found a **bmap** tool, installed on the system and used it to read data hidden in slack-space.

 > bmap is a tool for creating the block map for a file or copying files using the block map,

 root@chainsaw:~# bmap --slack root.txt